-Children enjoy a variety of nutritious snacks and can easily access drinking water throughout the session.
-They talk positively about how eating fruit and drinking milk makes them healthy.
-Snacks provided are wholesome, include fresh fruit and vegetables, and take account of the individual and cultural needs of all children.
+Children enjoy a variety of nutritious snacks which include fresh fruit and vegetables and can freely access drinking water throughout the session.
 Whenever possible, staff encourage children to actively contribute to the development of healthy eating and positive food choices by sharing responsibility for decisions about their drinks and snacks.
 Children's health and dietary needs are met effectively by staff and parents sharing information.

-Children develop physical control in stimulating daily indoor and outdoor experiences which contribute to their good health.
-Staff have a secure understanding of each child's stage of development which means the youngest children are given rich sensory experiences and different opportunities to explore and investigate.
-Older children are gaining competent co-ordination of their bodies and are developing a positive attitude to physical exercise as they learn about the importance of activity in maintaining a healthy lifestyle.
-They delight in the challenges of a wide range of energetic activities which they tackle enthusiastically.
+Children have daily opportunities to enjoy a wide range of purposeful and developmentally appropriate activities which contribute to their good health and well-being.
+They enjoy physical exercise, are gaining control of their bodies, and learn about the importance of activity in maintaining a healthy lifestyle as they join in free-play and planned activities, both inside and outside.
 Staff develop meaningful relationships with the children which fosters their emotional well-being and ensures that they feel confident and secure as they explore their play environment.

-Protecting children from harm or neglect and helping them stay safe

-Children are secure and parents are welcome in this setting.
-Staff organise indoor and outdoor space effectively, creating a child-friendly environment which enables children to explore and take risks while being appropriately supervised.
+Protecting children from harm or neglect and helping them stay safe and outdoor space effectively, creating a child-friendly environment which enables children to explore and take risks while being appropriately supervised.
 Good procedures and consistent risk assessment by staff ensures that all areas accessed by children are safe and any hazards are minimised.
 Children begin to take responsibility for themselves and are encouraged to make safe decisions about their play and learning as they choose from a wide range of good quality toys and play materials both indoors and outdoors.
 Children enjoy accessing developmentally appropriate resources and can move around safely and confidently to use them imaginatively.
 Children learn how to keep themselves safe on outings with the encouragement and guidance of staff.